Siftah/get_iplayer/install/debian.md

 The WPM is installed along with the CLI.

-1. Launch the WPM with:
+1. Launch the WPM in a terminal window with this command:

         get_iplayer_web_pvr